LACMIP/emu/docs/_documentation/typecollection.md

 One way to check whether a number is an old locality number is by clicking the blue arrow button next to the *Locality*.
 If your number appears in the *Institution Number* table, you have a locality number.
 In that case, do not record it in *Alternative Numbers*.

-If you are unsure what a number represents, take a photo of it and send it to collections staff in the Google Chat or via email.
+If you're not sure what a number represents, take a photo of it and send it to collections staff in the Google Chat or via email.
 {: .notice--warning}